Joe Biden ‘very excited’ about Ireland trip, White House says

 He will tour Carlingford Castle on Wednesday before spending the night in Dublin, said Mr Kirby.

-He said Mr Biden will then meet President Michael D Higgins on Thursday and take part in a tree-planting ceremony and ringing of the Peace Bell at the president’s official residence, Áras an Uachtaráin.
+He said Mr Biden will then meet Irish President Michael D Higgins on Thursday and take part in a tree-planting ceremony and ringing of the Peace Bell at the president’s official residence, Aras an Uachtarain.

 “Following that ceremony, he will meet again with the Taoiseach, Leo Varadkar, whom the president just hosted here for St Patrick’s Day.